 If you are renting the entire unit, most likely, these costs are fully borne by the tenants.

 However, for those who are renting out only a room, these are costs that you have to pay out of the tenant’s rental.

 Things will spoil or wear down during the tenanted period.
 It is usually the landlord’s responsibility to upkeep the property to ensure things work during the tenant’s stay.
 This might also take a huge chuck out of rental income depending on how the tenant upkeep the furnishings.

 5. Maintenance Fees

-This is a fixed cost irregardless of who is staying in the property.
-Usually, this costs is borne by the landlord fully.
-Depending on whether you are renting a HDB or condo, the costs can range from $70 to over $300.
+This is a fixed cost regardless of who is staying on the property.
+Usually, these costs are fully borne by the landlord.
+Depending on whether you are renting out an HDB or condo, the costs can range from $70 to over $300 a month.

 6. Property Tax